 What should I expect to receive as a Volunteer?

-Due to the influx of runners, Volunteers who have accomplish five food runs will get a T-shirt and a badge.
-Regular Food Runners who have passed the Safety Awareness Test and have signed up to be a Regular Runner (one food run a week) will receive an insulated bag, T-shirt, and identification badge.
-Through out the year, most food runs accumulated by any given volunteer will receive a gift of appreciation.
-(It could be donated meals, bouquet of flowers etc...)
+Due to the influx of runners, Volunteers who have accomplish ten food runs will get a T-shirt and a badge.
+Regular Food Runners who have passed the Safety Awareness Test and have signed up to be a Regular Runner (one food run a week) will receive T-shirt, and identification badge.

 What is the best strategy to transport multiple trays of food i.e. 15-20 trays of food?

 Here is one strategy I have used when dealing with many trays of food.
 If you have a trunk that is lined and ready to be loaded: Start the first layer of the heaviest trays (mostly rice, pasta, potatoes, meats…) and have all trays positioned going in the same direction.